Ocean Grove, New Jersey: Demographics

 Because Ocean Grove is a summer resort community and many residences are unoccupied during the winter months, these statistics may not be representative of the population at all times of the year.

+Ocean Grove appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 1990 U.S. census.